-Pain or itching in the genital area.
+- Pain or itching in the genital area.

-Bruising or bleeding near genital area.
+- Bruising or bleeding near genital area.

-Sexually transmitted disease.
+- Sexually transmitted disease.

-П Stomach pains
+- Stomach pains

+- Discomfort when walking or sitting down.

+Changes in behaviour which can also indicate sexual abuse include:

+- Sudden or unexplained changes in behaviour e.g. becoming aggressive or withdrawn. - Fear of being left with a specific person or group of people. - Sexual knowledge which is beyond their age, or developmental level. - Sexual drawings or language. - Eating problems such as overeating or anorexia. - Self-harm or mutilation, sometimes leading to suicide attempts. - Saying they have secrets they cannot tell anyone about - Acting in a sexually explicit way towards adults.

+Note: A child may be subjected to a combination of different kinds of abuse.
+It is also possible that a child may show no outward signs and hide what is happening from everyone.

+Child Sexual Exploitation (CSE)

+Many aspects of CSE take place online so it may be difficult to identify this within school.
+The behaviours also need to be considered within the context of the child's age and stage of development.
+As they get older this may be more difficult to identify.
+However abuse indicators may include:

+- Children talking about having lots of 'friends' online whom when asked the do not know personally

+- Disengagement from education

+- Using drugs or alcohol

+- Unexplained gifts/money

-Discomfort when walking or sitting down. nges in behaviour which can also indicate sexual abuse include: Sudden or unexplained changes in behaviour e.g. becoming aggressive or withdrawn.
-Fear of being left with a specific person or group of people.
-Sexual knowledge which is beyond their age, or developmental level.
-Sexual drawings or language.
-Eating problems such as overeating or anorexia.
-Self-harm or mutilation, sometimes leading to suicide attempts.
-Saying they have secrets they cannot tell anyone about Acting in a sexually explicit way towards adults. e : A child may be subjected to a combination of different kinds of abuse.
-It is also possible that a d may show no outward signs and hide what is happening from everyone. d Sexual Exploitation (CSE) y aspects of CSE take place online so it may be difficult to identify this within school.
-The behaviours need to be considered within the context of the child's age and stage of development.
-As they get or this may be more difficult to identify.
-However abuse indicators may include: Children talking about having lots of 'friends' online whom when asked the do not know personally Disengagement from education Using drugs or alcohol Unexplained gifts/money Repeat concerns about sexual health Decline in emotional wellbeing Talking about physically meeting up with someone they met online Posting lots of images of themselves online Going missing Talking about friendships with older young people/adults Engagement with offending Exclusion or unexplained absences from school Isolation from peers/social network Frequently in the company of older people - association with 'risky' adults Accepting lifts or being picked up in vehicles Physical injury without plausible explanation No parental supervision/monitoring of online activity Poor school attendance Secretive behaviour Self harm or significant changes in emotional well-being Concerning use of internet or other social media indicators may include: □ Days absent from school □ Not participating in physical education ☐ In pain/has restricted movement/frequent and long visits to the toilet/broken limbs ☐ Confides that she is having a special procedure, cut or celebration \square Unauthorised and or extended leave, vague explanations or plans for removal of a female in a high risk category especially over the summer period \sqsupset Plans to take a holiday which may be unauthorised, unexplained or extended in a country known to practice FGM ☐ Parents from a country who are known to practice FGM.
+- Repeat concerns about sexual health - Decline in emotional wellbeing - Talking about physically meeting up with someone they met online - Posting lots of images of themselves online - Going missing - Talking about friendships with older young people/adults - Engagement with offending - Exclusion or unexplained absences from school - Isolation from peers/social network - Frequently in the company of older people association with 'risky' adults - Accepting lifts or being picked up in vehicles - Physical injury without plausible explanation - No parental supervision/monitoring of online activity - Poor school attendance - Secretive behaviour - Self-harm or significant changes in emotional well-being - Concerning use of internet or other social media - Returning home late - Chronic tiredness